 James Krache was shot during a robbery of his business, Suncliff Garage, on Frankstown Rd., Penn Township, late in the evening of February 18, 1922.
 He died early the next morning.

-Elmer Johnston, his brother, William Johnston, Joseph Villano, and Paul Agresti were arrested March 2 in Uniontown for their involvement in an unrelated theft case.
+Elmer Johnston, his brother, William Johnston, Joseph Peter Vallino (identified in newspaper and court records and Villano), and Paul Agresti were arrested March 2 in Uniontown for their involvement in an unrelated theft case.
 Once in custody, they confessed to police that they had robbed and killed Krache.
 They were also implicated in a series of robberies in the area.

 Based on their confessions, it was determined that Elmer Johnston, a 23-year old coalminer, was the group’s leader.
 He stole the car used in the robbery.
 He entered Krache’s business while his accomplices stayed outside.
 He fired the initial shots, though Agresti later fired the fatal shot.